tarantool/doc/sphinx/book/box/vinyl_diff.rst

     With memtx, the index type can be TREE or HASH or RTREE or BITSET. |br|
     With vinyl, the only index type is TREE.

+    With memtx, the index field type can be NUM or STR or INT or NUMBER or ARRAY or SCALAR. |br|
+    With vinyl, the only index field types are NUM or STR.

     With memtx, field numbers for index parts may be in any order. |br|
     With vinyl, they must be in order, with no gaps, starting with field number 1.